 Anytime is the Right Time to Discuss Gun Control: In the wake of the shooting last week in Colorado, right wing commentators crawled out from under their rocks to holler about this not being the appropriate time to talk about gun control.
 I suppose in their minds the "right time" would be when gun deaths in the U.S. average zero a day.
 Given that the current average is 87, that day may be a ways off.
 I'd like to propose that every day is a good day to talk about how to keep guns out of the hands of the insane and automatic assault weapons out of the hands of, oh...let's say -- everybody.
 It used to be when their was a gun related tragedy in this country the NRA would go on the defensive.
 Not anymore.
 Now they go on the offensive.
 And a more paranoid group of people you never encountered.
 They are dead sure that President Obama is going to try to pry their guns away from their warm living hands although he hasn't showed the balls yet to even mention gun control.
 They're also convinced that Americans need their guns to protect themselves from the government.
 Seriously.
 This kind of dystopian fantasy is baffling.
 One final note: you notice that the people against gay marriage are usually the same folks who are against gun control.
 In other words they feel more threatened by two people of the same gender making a life commitment to one another then they are of AK-47s.
 These are some seriously messed up people.

 Bill W. about Bill Wilson the founder of Alcoholics Anonymous.
 There are a number of famous people who have been in 12 step programs, but Bill W. is the only person I know of whose entire claim to fame was based on his getting sober.
 In any case he richly deserves any accolades and fame that posthumously come his way.
 His anonymity is shot, so what the hell.
 Time magazine named him one of the most influential Americans of the 20th century.
 As one speaker in the film said, "if Bill hadn't come along someone else would have started it, but he's the one who did it."
 Amen brother.
 AA has a simple perfection to it: finding sobriety and living a life of recovery by sharing your story and surrounding yourself with fellow alcoholics in recovery.
 The secret is that getting clean is simply part one, a means to living a life without the influence of drugs or alcohol is the real heart of the program.
 There is no cure, this is about the journey, not a destination.
 It's a wonderful structure because you can take from it what you want.
 "The only requirement for membership is a desire to stop drinking."
 And if after attending meetings for a week, a month, a year or ten years, if you go out and get drunk you can walk right back into a meeting and everyone will say "welcome!"
 Bill W. is an excellent documentary because it is, like the man it profiles, honest and humorous.
 It does not make Bill Wilson out to be a saint.
 He is presented as he was: a remarkable man but one with flaws just like the rest of us.
 While the film will have special meaning to the recovery community, it should appeal to a wide audience and I hope it comes to a theater near you soon.
-I attend the screening with Kevin L. a friend and model of how it works.
+I attended the screening with Kevin L. a friend and model of how it works.
 This is a shout out to my long time pal.

 Stranger Than Paradise (1984) and frankly I can't tell you what I thought of it.
 But more recently I saw and loved Broken Flowers (2005) which starred Bill Murray.
 I finally decided to dive headlong into his work.
 My first stop was Dead Man (1995) starring Johnny Depp which I thought was an interesting and excellent film and so could not wait to see more.
 Next up was The Limits of Control (2009) which was one step above watching grass grow only because when you watch grass grow Tilda Swinton doesn't happen by.
 Yesterday I tried Coffee & Cigarettes (2003) and it was not so much boring as it was irritating, annoying and obnoxious.
 So it looks like, for me, Jarmusch is hit or miss and I'm leery of investing anymore time on him when I can always just watch a Bergman film or plays Words with Friends.
 I think I'll give Night on Earth (1991) a shot, but it'll be on a short lease.
 Usually a director, even the best of them, has an occasional clunker mixed in with their masterpieces (see Hitchcock's (The Paradine Case (1947) but two out and out bombs is unusual.